More big strikes loom, with thousands of health care and casino workers set to walk off the job

 Many industries rallying for change

-An important feature of the current labor landscape is that activism isn't isolated within a cluster of business, but rather is visible across a range of major sectors of the American economy, including transportation, health care and media.
+An important feature of the current labor landscape is that the trend in activism isn't isolated within a cluster of businesses, but is visible across a range of major sectors of the American economy, including transportation, health care and media.

 There is a common ingredient, however: Much of the upsurge in labor protests is in blue-collar jobs where wages have long lagged productivity and corporate profits, with millions of Americans struggling simply to maintain their standard of living, let alone thrive at time that inflation has sapped households' purchasing power.